You have not viewed any jobs yet.

 We aim for an inclusive work environment where everyone can reach their full potential.
 If you require any adjustments to our recruitment process, please let us know as part of your application.

 While the application process depends on the role, there are some constants.

 You’ll need to start by completing an online application form, where we’ll ask about your contact details, education and work experience.
 You’ll also need to upload your CV, so it’s a good idea to have this ready.

 If you want to hear more about the adjustments we can provide during the application process, please visit our adjustments to the recruitment process page.

 If your application is successful, we’ll invite you to complete a number of online assessments or take part in a telephone interview.

-Our online assessments are carefully designed to see how you align to our Barclays Values and Mindset, and if you have what it takes to be successful in the role.
+Our online assessments are carefully designed to see how you align to our Barclays Values and ways of working, and if you have what it takes to be successful in the role.
 They’ll also give you an idea of what the role involves.
 They can take up to an hour, and you’ll always have the opportunity to practice first.
 Meeting the minimum score in the online assessment is the minimum criteria for the job.
 You can do this on any type of device, such as your mobile phones or tablet.
 You'll receive full instructions via email about the structure and timings of the assessments and whether they need to be completed in one sitting, as well as hints and tips for success on these assessments.
 You will also get the opportunity to access practice tests which we would recommend completing before the assessments.

 Our telephone interviews give us the opportunity to find out more about your experience and technical skills for the role, and give you the chance to ask us questions.
 They usually last about half an hour.